Farm Tour

 Scoop up your besties, grab some coffee, and hit the road for a girls day out visiting local farms!

-The final stop for the day is less than 10 minutes away at Plaisance Ranch (25).
+The final stop for the day is at Plaisance Ranch (14).
 Even though the Farm Tour technically ends at 3pm be sure to check each individual farm listing because several of them are open later!
 Plaisance is the perfect end to a beautiful day.
 This certified organic ranch produces 100% grass-fed beef and award-winning old world style wines.
-Enjoy wine tasting, guided tours, burgers and hot dogs available for purchase, and live music until 6pm!
+Enjoy wine tasting, guided tours, and burgers and hot dogs available for purchase.
+Open until 6pm!